danielrudzinski/KanbanProject/README.md

 cd backend
 ```

-2. Configure the database:
+2. Configure the database and secrets:
    - Update `src/main/resources/application.properties` with your PostgreSQL connection settings
-   Mainly these four lines (the first ones):
+   Mainly these lines:
       - spring.datasource.url= (leave this as it is, except SPRING_DATASOURCE_DB:kanban <- edit this with your db's name)
       - server.port= (leave as is)
       - spring.datasource.username= (your login username for postgresql)
       - spring.datasource.password= (your passowrd for postgresql)
+      - SPRING_MAIL_USERNAME = (your smtp mail login)
+      - SPRING_MAIL_PASSWORD = (your mail's password or more likely auth token)
+      - security.jwt.secret-key = (random jwt key, generate it online)

+  OR

+  Create .env file with these values in root folder AND /backend folder and leave application.properties as is.

 3. Build and run the backend: